Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/060_open-pgp.en.md

 The Sequoia-PGP documentation offers several options [how to install](https://book.sequoia-pgp.org/installation.html) the program on various platforms.
 It does not directly support Windows, though.
 Instead, it recommends using the Windows Subsystem for Linux (WSL), which is thankfully easy to [set up](https://learn.microsoft.com/en-gb/windows/wsl/install).

-#### From Sources (Debian 12 and below)
+#### From Sources (Debian 12 and earlier)

-Regular Debian users will not be surprised to hear that the program version can be several years behind.
+Regular Debian users will not be surprised to hear that the program version in the repository can be several years behind.
 This guide is based on Sequoia-PGP version 1.3.1, which is shipped with Debian 13 "Trixie".
 If you are uncertain which version your repository contains, try running:

 ```
 apt info sq | grep -i version